How to make learning fun and impactful with Flocabulary

 3. Introduce science concepts with rap-infused videos

-Find a Flocabulary video to introduce your topic.
-Once your students have a better understanding of content-specific vocabulary, bring out the hands-on materials, and let the magic happen!
+Find a Flocabulary video to introduce your topic for fun ways to learn vocabulary.
+Once your students have a better understanding of content-specific vocabulary activities, bring out the hands-on materials, and let the magic happen!

 4. Use lyrics as call-backs

-Need new callbacks to get the attention of your scholars and make learning fun?
+Need new callbacks to get the attention of your scholars to make learning fun and engaging?
 Why not use a few lines from a Flocabulary video lesson?
 The songs are so catchy; students are guaranteed to remember the lyrics.

 Here are some examples: